 - Delays in growth, development, and motor skills

 - Central nervous system problems that may manifest as behavioral or physical issues

 Treating Children with FAS

-The symptoms and long-term consequences of FAS can be severe.
-But a baby with fetal alcohol syndrome is not necessarily doomed.
+The symptoms and long-term consequences of fetal alcohol syndrome in adults can be severe.
+But a baby with FAS is not necessarily doomed.
 With early diagnosis and treatment interventions, these children can learn to manage symptoms.

-While there is no cure for FAS, early interventions can improve developmental difficulties and minimize the long-term challenges of this condition.
+While there is no cure for fetal alcohol syndrome in adults, early interventions can improve developmental difficulties and minimize the long-term challenges of this condition.
 Treatments and interventions include behavioral therapies, educational interventions, and medications that evolve as a child grows and develops.

-The environment that children with fetal alcohol syndrome grow up in is essential to outcomes.
+The environment that children with FAS grow up in is essential to outcomes.
 These children are more likely to develop substance abuse problems as well as behavioral issues later in life.
-This risk is heightened if they are exposed to substance use, violence, or instability in the home.
+This risk is heightened if exposed to substance use, violence, or instability in the home.
 They benefit from caring parents, reward systems for positive behavior, simple rules, and a clear and comfortable routine.
-Children with FAS are more sensitive to change and disruption in their routine, which is why stability is so crucial for supporting development.
+Children with FAS are more sensitive to change and disruption in their routine, so stability is crucial for supporting development.

 Though some medications address fetal alcohol syndrome symptoms, there is no medication to treat the syndrome itself.
-Medicines that may help include:
+Although, medicines that may help include: